Siddhantbg/Better-clone/README.md

 # 🏡 Better Mortgage UI Clone

-A responsive, clean UI clone of the [Better.com](https://better-take-home.vercel.app) homepage.
+Hi I am Siddhant Bhaagt this is a responsive, clean UI clone of the [Better.com](https://better-take-home.vercel.app) homepage.
 Built with React, Tailwind CSS, and React Router, this project mimics the design, bento grid structure, and functional flow of the Better.com take-home assignment.

 ---